zammad/zammad-admin-documentation/system/objects.rst

    .. tip:: **🤓 Service restarts can be automated**

       | Hosted environments automatically restart for you.
-      | If you're using a self hosted installation you can use
+      | If you're using a self-hosted installation you can use
         `environment variables`_

 .. _environment variables: